jefflunt/nmspec/README.md

 [gdscript]: https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_basics.html
 [generals.io]: https://generals.io/

-`nmspec`, short for 'network message specification', is a subset of YAML used to specify the format of communication protocols between two sides of a network connection.
+`nmspec` (network message specification) is a subset of YAML used to specify the format of communication protocols between two sides of a network connection.

 As a starting point this gem will support network messengers in these two